 Teamwork And The ‘Common Touch’

-Have you taken steps to get noticed as potential managerial material?
-Well, now your interactions with colleagues will be evaluated by your superiors.
+Have you taken steps to get noticed as potential management material?
+Well, now your superiors will evaluate your interactions with colleagues.
 You will be judged on:

 - Your willingness to occasionally get your hands dirty